-Green public procurement contracting authorities take environmental issues into account when tendering for goods or services.
+Green public In Green public procurement contracting authorities take environmental issues into account when tendering for goods or services.
 The goal is to reduce the impact of the procurement on human health and the environment.
 (Source: Wikipedia.org)

 Renewable quota scheme (RQS)